supabase-community/postgres-wasm-fdw/README.md

 ## Limitations

-The Wasm FDW currently only supports data sources which have HTTP(s) based JSON API, other sources such like TCP based DBMS or local files, are not supported.
+The Wasm FDW currently only supports data sources which have HTTP(s) based JSON API, other sources such like TCP based DBMS or local files are not supported.

-Another limitation is that many 3rd-party Rust libraries don't support `wasm32-unknown-unknown` target, we cannot use them in the Wasm FDW project.
+Another limitation is that many 3rd-party Rust libraries don't support `wasm32-unknown-unknown` target, we cannot use them in this Wasm FDW project.

 ## Other examples